 Probiotics and How They Work

 What probiotics do is pretty simple, yet profound.
-They reverse bacterial over-growth in the intestines by crowding out the bad intestinal microflora with ever increasing amounts of good intestinal microflora, which is self-regulating.
-Probiotics also help maintain the right levels of acidity in the gut and rebuilds the body’s immune system defense against bad bacteria, which improves overall health and well-being.
+They reverse bacterial overgrowth in the intestines by crowding out the bad intestinal microflora with ever-increasing amounts of good intestinal microflora, which is self-regulating.
+Probiotics also help maintain the right levels of acidity in the gut and rebuild the body’s immune system defense against bad bacteria, which improves overall health and well-being.

 I’d like to close by reiterating that antibiotics are not the cause of all IBS cases, and not everyone who takes a course of antibiotics will develop IBS.
 Until further research is conducted on the subject, one can only speculate as to what other factors may be opening the door for irritable bowel syndrome to develop.
-If you have any questions or comments on this topic, please, post them below or send me an email.
+If you have any questions or comments on this topic, please, post them below or tweet me on Twitter.

 1 Maxwell PR, MRCP, Rink E, Kumar D, PhD, et al. “Antibiotics Increase Functional Abdominal Symptoms”.
 American Journal of Gastroenterology, 2002.
 Web.